Skip to Content

 Supposing you fail to land a potting mix for your jade plant project, what next?
 Again, the drainage hole on your original potting saves the day.
 Place a saucer or tray underneath your pot to avoid making a mess in case of an overwatering episode.

 Drainage holes on pots are advantageous because they allow excess water to flow from the base.
 If you prefer gardening your jade plants outside, there’ll be no need for trays or saucers.
 When you notice a pool of water still lingering even when using a pot with a drainage hole, it could be one of two reasons.
-First, the roots may have grown wildly at the base, leaving little to no room for drainage.
+First, the roots may have grown wildly at the base, leaving little room for drainage.

 Check thoroughly from the pot base to be sure rather than jump to unfounded conclusions.